Probabilistic channel simulation using coherence: Probabilistic channel simulation with MIO

 We denote $i^*$ to be the optimal solution, i.e., $P_R(\cN)=\log(1+C_R(\cN(\proj{i^*})))$.
 In~\cite{diaz2018using}, it has been proved that the cohering power of a channel $P_R(\cN)$ is equivalent to the log-robustness of the channel, which is $P_R(\cN) = \log(1+C_R(\cN))$.
 It is straightforward to have

-If we replace the unitary channel $\cU_\theta^{l=1}$ into the equation, we can deduce $C_R(\cU_\theta^1) = C_R(\cU_\theta^1(\proj{i^*}))$ directly.
-For single qubit, the robustness of a state is equal to its $l_1$-norm of coherence~\cite{napoli2016robustness}, which is the summation of the absolute value of all non-diagonal elements~\cite{baumgratz2014quantifying}.
+If we replace the unitary channel $\cU_\theta$ into the equation, we can deduce $C_R(\cU_\theta) = C_R(\cU_\theta(\proj{i^*}))$ directly.
+For a single-qubit channel, the robustness of a state is equal to its $l_1$ norm of coherence~\cite{napoli2016robustness}, which is the summation of the absolute value of all non-diagonal elements~\cite{baumgratz2014quantifying}.
 Then, we have

 Note that the robustness is multiplicative under the tensor product of states~\cite{zhu2017coherence}, specifically

 We correspondingly have